Tuesday, January 28, 2025

 -The resurrection of Jesus assures me I have all the power I need to live the Christian life.
 Romans 8:11 says, “But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.”

 -The resurrection of Jesus assures me that I too will live forever in Heaven.
 Death died when Christ rose.
-Because Jesus rose, I too will rise.
-Because Jesus died, I will never die.

 -The resurrection of Jesus assures me that I will receive a new body just like His.
 Colossians 3:4 assures us with these words.
 “When Christ, who is our life, appears, you shall be like Him.”